overfit-ir/parstwiner/docs/README_en.md

 </p>

 <p>
-۹. رشته توییت ها یا آخرین جمله ناقص آنها حذف شده و یا اگر نقص زیادی داشتند اولین جمله توییت بعدی به آنها اضافه شده است.
+9. For the threads of tweets, their last incomplete sentence is deleted, or if it is needed, the first sentence of the next tweet is added to them.
 </p>

 <p>
-10. Some of the tweets include poets and they have been considered as any other tweet.
+10. Some of the tweets include poems and they have been considered as any other tweet.
 </p>

 <p>